 How is your organization prepared for global unrest?

-For nonprofits operating globally, the question of whether an international crisis will occur is less about “if” and more about “when.”
+For global organizations, the question of whether an international crisis will occur is less about “if” and more about “when.”
 From political instability to natural disasters, medical emergencies, or security incidents, the world is unpredictable.
 The true measure of an organization’s resilience isn’t just how it reacts in the moment, but how thoroughly it prepares long before a crisis ever unfolds.

 Proactive preparation is the cornerstone of effective crisis management, protecting both your mission and the well-being of your personnel.
 It moves an organization from a reactive, vulnerable stance to one of strength and readiness.